History of Regal Cinemas in Timeline

 Regal Cinemas

-Regal Cinemas, founded August 10, 1989, is the second-largest movie theater circuit in the United States, boasting 5,720 screens across 420 theaters as of December 31, 2024.
-Headquartered in Knoxville, Tennessee, it is owned by the British company Cineworld.
-Regal Entertainment Group operates under three main brands: Regal Cinemas, Edwards Theatres, and United Artists Theatres.
+Regal Entertainment Group, founded August 10, 1989, is an American movie theater chain.
+As of December 31, 2024, it operates the second-largest theater circuit in the United States, encompassing 5,720 screens across 420 theaters.
+Headquartered in Knoxville, Tennessee, Regal is owned by Cineworld, a British company.
+The group's primary theater brands include Regal Cinemas, Edwards Theatres, and United Artists Theatres.

 1924: United Artists Theatres Established

-In 1924, United Artists Theatres was established, originating from the movie studio founded by Douglas Fairbanks, Mary Pickford, Charlie Chaplin, and D. W. Griffith.
+United Artists Theatres was established in 1924, originating from the movie studio of the same name founded by Douglas Fairbanks, Mary Pickford, Charlie Chaplin, and D. W. Griffith.

-In 1930, Edwards Theatres was started by William James Edwards Jr. The company became one of California's best-known and most popular theater chains.
+In 1930, Edwards Theatres was started by William James Edwards Jr. as a family-owned chain in California.

 August 10, 1989: Regal Cinemas Founded

 On August 10, 1989, Regal Cinemas was founded.
-The company is headquartered in Knoxville, Tennessee, and is owned by the British company Cineworld.
+It is owned by the British company Cineworld and headquartered in Knoxville, Tennessee.

 1989: Regal Cinemas Established

 In 1989, Regal Cinemas was established in Knoxville, Tennessee, with Mike Campbell as CEO.
-Its first location was the Searstown Cinema in Titusville, Florida, initiating a period of rapid growth with larger, upscale cinemas.
+Its first location was the Searstown Cinema in Titusville, Florida.
+Regal began expanding rapidly, opening larger cinemas in suburban areas, featuring premium cafés and upscale designs.

-On June 8, 1991, Tele-Communications, Inc. (TCI) purchased the remainder of United Artists, becoming the full owner of the company.
+On June 8, 1991, Tele-Communications, Inc. (TCI) purchased the remainder of United Artists (UA) Theatres, becoming the full owner.

-On February 19, 1992, TCI sold the United Artists theatre chain in a leveraged buyout led by Merrill Lynch Capital Partners Inc and UA management.
+On February 19, 1992, Tele-Communications, Inc. (TCI) sold the United Artists (UA) theatre chain in a leveraged buyout led by Merrill Lynch Capital Partners Inc and UA management.

 1997: Death of William James Edwards Jr.

 In 1997, William James Edwards Jr., the founder of Edwards Theatres, passed away.
-At the time of his death, Edwards Theatres operated approximately 90 locations with 560 screens.
+At the time of his death, the chain operated about 90 locations with 560 screens.
+His son, W. James Edwards III, became president.

 1998: Acquisition of Act III Theatres

-In 1998, Regal Cinemas combined with Act III Theatres, marking its largest acquisition during its initial expansion period.
+In 1998, Regal Cinemas combined with Act III Theatres, following the acquisition of both chains by Kohlberg Kravis Roberts.
+This was Regal's largest acquisition during its initial growth period.

 2000: Edwards Theatres Files for Bankruptcy